 As stated above, prices for local calls have increased slightly: 3.8% for a 3-minute call and 7.1% for a 10-minute call.
-The reasons for this may be attributed to the slight increase in local interconnect costs and in the relatively lower level of competition in this segment compared to other segments of the market (for example international and calls to mobile).
+The reasons for this may be attributed to the relatively lower level of competition in this segment compared to other segments of the market (for example international and calls to mobile).

 Nevertheless the changes in both the local level and in the single transit level are not considerable and, in any case, consumers are using these services less and are increasingly availing themselves of bundled offers which include Voice over Broadband.
-Chart 28: